 Image a Day began with no particular intention other than experimenting with various mediums and posting them up online – a place to pin each lived day.

-After 20 years commitment to painting and thousands of blind alleys, art making has led me back to a childhood fascination for natural history.
+The process of painting and drawing has taken me back to a childhood fascination for natural history.
 Animals, plants, geology, seeds, fruits, biology and the evolution of life on our planet.